 I was raised in Southern California and Hawai'i.
 I have grown up in communities that are rich in diversity and it has shaped who I am.
 I completed my undergraduate degree in Psychology at University of California Los Angeles.
 I attended California Polytechnic State University in San Luis Obispo, where I completed a Masters degree in Clinical Psychology as a Marriage and Family Therapist.
-I worked during this time with developmentally disabled adults in the workplace, children and families in schools, runaway and homeless youth, and dual-diagnosed adults in the community, and in residential treatment programs for adolescent boys.
+I worked during this time with developmentally disabled adults in the workplace, children and families in schools, runaway and homeless youth, dual-diagnosed adults in the community, and in residential treatment programs for adolescent boys.
 Eventually, I went back to school and attended Argosy University in Hawai'i.
-I completed an APA predoctoral internship in Southern California at Pacific Clinics, where I provided therapy to children and families.
+I completed an APA predoctoral internship in Southern California at Pacific Clinics, where I provided therapy to children and families at the Asian Pacific Family Center.
 In addition, I worked with the homeless and individuals transitioning from homelessness in the South Pasadena area.
-After graduating I worked at Tripler Army Medical Center, providing individual and couple therapy to active duty service members and their families.
-Currently, I am in private practice in Kailua, Hawai'i.
-When I am not working, I enjoy quilting, knitting, spending time with friends and family, and traveling.
+After graduating, I worked at Tripler Army Medical Center, providing individual and couple therapy to active duty service members and their families.
+Currently, I am in private practice in Kailua, Hawai'i and serving as President-Elect for the Hawaii Psychological Association.
+When I am not working, I enjoy quilting, crafting, spending time with friends and family, and traveling.
 I'm also a voracious reader!
 I love being outside, but not in direct sunlight.
-You'll often find me on the hiking trail, on my bike or in the water on my kayak or just cruising at the beach.
+You'll often find me on the hiking trail, on my bike or at the beach with my dog Goofy.